 4. Mouthwatering Eats

 Whatever you’re in the mood for, Mesquite’s got it, from authentic global eats to seafood shacks to taquerias, but you can’t miss the chance to dig into some of the state’s culinary staples, Tex-Mex and barbeque.
 Everyone has their personal preferences, but one can’t-miss spot is Mesquite BBQ.
-This time-tested, no-frills spot has been doling out ribs, brisket and pulled pork for close to 60 years!
-Another one of Mesquite’s most beloved local spots is the Zagat-rated Yia Yia’s House of Gyros, whose speciality is (guess what?) gyros.
+This time-tested, no-frills spot has been doling out ribs, brisket, and pulled pork for close to 63 years!
+Another one of Mesquite’s most beloved local spots is the Zagat-rated Yia Yia’s House of Gyros, whose specialty is (guess what?) gyros.
 With a 5-star rating on Yelp and pretty darn close to 5 stars everywhere else, many call it the best restaurant in Dallas—and we have to agree!

 5. The Devil’s Bowl Speedway